The Resorts Gal Guide to the

 Epcot

 Epcot opened on October 1, 1982, and is the second theme park at Walt Disney World.
 Originally called EPCOT Center, the name stands for Experimental Prototype Community of Tomorrow.
-This theme park offers a mix of educational aspects combined with thrills.
-Those who have a love for travel will likely be inspired by the eleven countries offered in the park’s World Showcase.
+This theme park offers a mix of educational aspects and thrills.
+Those who love travel will likely be inspired by the eleven countries offered in the park’s World Showcase.

 Newest Attractions: